artcast/artcast/README.md

 Note that there isn't a value yet because there isn't a running Artcast source to provide values for the "test/tick" key.
 Leave the browser window open while you start the test source that's included with the Artcast server.
 Note that the included sources are written in Python, and have a dependency on a Python module that we've written to handle the repetitive details of creating a source.
-So you'll need to set your PYTHONPATH so the sources can find the artcast.source module.
+You'll need to set your PYTHONPATH so the sources can find it.
 In a separate shell window:

     $ cd artcast/sources
     $ export PYTHONPATH=../packages
     $ python test-sources.py

 Now look at the browser window you opened.
-You'll see that now there's a value for the test/tick Artcast, and the value is changing.
+You'll see that there's a value for the test/tick Artcast, and the value is changing.
 The test/tick artcast is simply a number that counts up from 0, changing once per second.
+The test/tick artcast isn't very interesting, but it's useful for debugging.
+Let's try a different Artcast.
+Open <http://localhost:8888/artcasts/test/now>, and you will see the current GMT time, also changing once per second.